Fill form to unlock content

 Error - something went wrong!

-Fortunately, the government and telecom companies are helping to solve these persistent challenges by investing in tax incentive and subsidy programs to give students access to new devices.
+Fortunately, the government and telecom companies in Malaysia are helping to solve these persistent challenges by investing in tax incentive and subsidy programs to give students access to new devices.
 And they’re steadily making improvements to internet infrastructure, which means connectivity across the country.

 But in the meantime, technology solution provider SNS Network is leveraging advances in CV and AI to make Malaysian schools smart today.
 Students and parents don’t have to wait for their 21st-century education—even if their school is at the very beginning of their digital transformation journey.